phuonnggtrinh/Marketing-Sales-Performance_PowerBI/README.md

 Share the dashboard with stakeholders and gather feedback to refine the visualizations.
 ## III.
 Visualization
 The Power BI dashboard provides an overview of the company’s performance, including:
-### Overview
+### 1. Overview
 <img width="883" alt="Screenshot 2024-10-20 at 12 54 48" src="https://github.com/user-attachments/assets/80f40e88-70b7-4fe9-8134-7e86a20be1a6">

+- The **top five markets** in terms of performance are APAC, LATAM, EU, US, and EMEA.
+- The **Standard class** is the most frequently used shipping method across all orders.
+- The **United States** leads in the number of orders, standing out as the country with the highest order volume.
+- **Sales and profits** follow a clear trend, with the **highest figures** observed in Q4 **(the end of the year)** and the **lowest** in Q1 **(the beginning of the year)**.
+- In terms of market distribution, APAC, LATAM, EU, US, and EMEA are home to our most active customer bases.
+Additionally, the average cart size is largest in APAC, followed by EU, US, LATAM, and Africa.
+- **Office Supplies** is the leading category in terms of customer orders.
 ### Profit
 <img width="890" alt="Screenshot 2024-10-20 at 12 55 19" src="https://github.com/user-attachments/assets/0556f9cb-1d4d-4925-aaf8-5dd58d8d471b">
 <img width="887" alt="Screenshot 2024-10-20 at 12 56 18" src="https://github.com/user-attachments/assets/8c3bdd85-95f5-4430-8a99-f28797658873">

-### Products
-<img width="890" alt="Screenshot 2024-10-20 at 12 57 02" src="https://github.com/user-attachments/assets/1531c1ea-de9e-4acb-8e9a-9d62e770714e">

-### Customers
-<img width="884" alt="Screenshot 2024-10-20 at 13 02 30" src="https://github.com/user-attachments/assets/f98dce68-ac3a-4865-bfac-a2f35089050b">

-## IV.
-Key Insights
-1. The **top five markets** in terms of performance are APAC, LATAM, EU, US, and EMEA.
-2. The **Standard class** is the most frequently used shipping method across all orders.
-3. The **United States** leads in the number of orders, standing out as the country with the highest order volume.
-4. **Sales and profits** follow a clear trend, with the **highest figures** observed in Q4 **(the end of the year)** and the **lowest** in Q1 **(the beginning of the year)**.
-5. In terms of market distribution, APAC, LATAM, EU, US, and EMEA are home to our most active customer bases.
-Additionally, the average cart size is largest in APAC, followed by EU, US, LATAM, and Africa.
-6. **Office Supplies** is the leading category in terms of customer orders.
-7. **Profit Breakdown:**
+  **Profit Breakdown:**
 - Technology emerges as the most profitable product category.
 - The Consumer segment is the most profitable customer segment.
 - Among the markets, **APAC** delivers the highest profits (approximately $0.44M), and within this, **Central EU** stands out as the most profitable market region.

-9. **Return on Sales (ROS) insights:**
+**Return on Sales (ROS) insights:**
 - The Technology and Office Supplies categories show the highest ROS.
 - Similarly, the Consumer segment shows the strongest ROS performance.
 - **Canada** is the market with the **highest ROS** among all regions.
+### Products
+<img width="890" alt="Screenshot 2024-10-20 at 12 57 02" src="https://github.com/user-attachments/assets/1531c1ea-de9e-4acb-8e9a-9d62e770714e">

+### Customers
+<img width="884" alt="Screenshot 2024-10-20 at 13 02 30" src="https://github.com/user-attachments/assets/f98dce68-ac3a-4865-bfac-a2f35089050b">

-## V.Recommandations
+## IV.Recommandations
 ### 1. Product Diversification
 Expand popular products like Furniture and Office Supplies in APAC, Canada, and LATAM.
 Offer premium products in the EU and EMEA, especially in the Technology category.